2013 triple murder of Kurdish activists in Paris

-Fidan Doğan, Sakine Cansiz and Leyla Şaylemez, Kurdish women's activists, were murdered by gunshots to the head during the night of 9–10 January 2013 in the 10th arrondissement of Paris.
+Fidan Doğan, Sakine Cansiz and Leyla Şaylemez, Kurdish women's activists, were assassinated by gunshots to the head during the night of 9–10 January 2013 in the 10th arrondissement of Paris.

-Facts
+Assassinations

-During the night between Wednesday 9 and Thursday 10 January 2013, the bodies of Fidan Doğan (28), Sakine Cansız (54), co-founder of the Kurdistan Workers' Party (PKK) and Leyla Şaylemez (24) – all three Kurdish women activists – were found in the premises of the Centre d'Information sur le Kurdistan located on 147 Rue La Fayette in Paris.
+During the night between Wednesday 9 and Thursday 10 January 2013, the bodies of Fidan Doğan (28), Sakine Cansız (54) and Leyla Şaylemez (24) – all three Kurdish women activists – were found in the premises of the Centre d'Information sur le Kurdistan located on 147 Rue La Fayette in Paris.
 Each of them were shot execution-style with several bullets in the head and neck.

+Victims

+Sakine Cansız was one of the co-founders of the Kurdistan Workers' Party (PKK), Fidan Dogan was a member of the Kurdistan National Congress and also involved at the Kurdistan Information Center in Paris, which is considered a liaison office to the PKK by France Info and Leyla Saylemez was an activist in the Kurdish youth movement.

+Suspect

+Ömer Güney was soon identified as the person who was in the building during the murders as he was on the on recordings of the surveillance camera.
+He was described as a Turk, a supporter of the far-right Nationalist Movement Party (MHP) by his contacts in Munich.

 Investigations

 According to investigations by French authorities, it is possible that Turkey's National Intelligence Organization (MİT) is involved in the murders.
 The suspected murderer, Ömer Güney, was a 34 year old Turkish maintenance employee at Paris Charles de Gaulle airport.
 Video cameras at the site of the murder show that he was inside the building between 00:11 and 00:56 when the deaths occurred.
 Gunpowder was found on his bag.
 Technical investigations were performed on his Nokia mobile phone and experts decrypted it and restored deleted files.
 They found images taken the day before (8 January) establishing that he was in the premises of a Kurdish association in Villers-le-Bel between 4:23 and 5:33 in the morning and took pictures of 329 memberships files.
 Two days before, he took pictures of accounting tracing alleged racketeering activity inside the Kurdish community.
 While Güney initially presented himself to authorities as "Kurdish at heart" and sympathetic to the PKK, his relatives described him as a Turkish ultranationalist who defined himself as a "gray wolf", a Turkish neo-fascist organization which positions itself against Kurdish political projects.

 A few months after these murders, an audio recording between Ömer Güney and suspected MİT agents was released on the Internet.
 Omer Güney also had hundreds of pictures of Kurdish activists in his mobile phone.
 Anti-terrorist judge Jeanne Duyé was in charge of investigations; in September 2013, her computer was stolen from her home in a burglary. Ömer Güney was detained on the 21 January 2013.
 The French anti-terrorism unit Sous-direction anti-terroriste[fr] found a passport with three stamps from journeys to Turkey behind the radio in a car he borrowed the day of the murder.